SPT-Mod-Dev/SPT-Mod-Dev/README.md

 #### Brazil
  - Remove ideology check from focus 'End the Military Interference'
+ - The 'Build Neymar's Yacht' focus now removes the 'Legacy of the Naval Arms Race' idea

 #### Mexico
  - Focuses 'Triumph over the Cristeros', 'Antidisestablishmentarianism', and 'Catholic Politics' no longer cancel if church power has changed during the focus